Continuous weighing solids

 The gravimetric weighing hoppers are offered in a variety of different sizes and designs.
 Please contact one of our team members to learn which design fits your process best.

-The hopper design shown on the top of this page is called the flat bottom and has significant advantages in relation to the gain in weight process.
+The hopper design shown on the top of this page is called the flat bottom dosing hopper and has significant advantages in relation to the gain in weight (refilling) process.
 As the location of the dosing screws is different from the location of refilling – compressibility of powders is, as a result of an increased headload, minimized.
-This allows for a more accurate dosing during refilling.
+This allows for an accurate dosing result in both loss-in-weight operation as well as gain-in-weight operation.